Homeless Engagement And Response Team

 ______________________________________________

-Sacramento County Behavioral Health Services (BHS) provides outpatient mental health services for people experiencing homelessness.
+Sacramento County BHS provides outpatient mental health services for people experiencing homelessness.
 To access homeless services and supports, the person must be currently receiving mental health services in one of our many outpatient mental health programs.
+Below is a list of supports included, but are not limited to:

 Services